 How to Use Disk Cleanup in MS Windows XP Professional. by Kyle · Published July 29, 2008 · Updated August 6, 2008 Go to the Windows Start menu and click the All Programs option.
 Click the Accessories option, choose the System Tools option, and then double-click Disk Cleanup option.
 Select the Drives drop-down list and choose the drive to clean up.
 Click the OK button.
 The Disk Cleanup for [drive] dialog box appears with a list of files that are recommended for deletion.
 Select the files to be deleted and then click the OK button.
 A prompt will appear asking for a confirmation of the files to be deleted.
 Click the Yes button.
 Share

-0 How to Restart the Computer in MS Windows XP Professional January 5, 2008 by Anthony by Anthony · Published January 5, 2008 · Last modified March 31, 2009
+0 How to Turn the Monitor Off Automatically In MS Windows XP Professional February 13, 2008 by Anthony by Anthony · Published February 13, 2008 · Last modified March 31, 2009

 @Fritz Liessling - Thank you for your feedback.
 I understand that you are looking for other resolutions, but within Windows…